betterCallEsra/betterCallEsra/README.md

 ## 📝 projects

 okay here’s the deal:
-I *have* actually worked on two full-stack projects —
+I *have* actually worked on two full-stack projects:
 - one was a solo mission (built it, broke it, fixed it, cried, and survived)
 - the other was a team project (aka “let’s all code and hope for the best”)